Paper, Scissors, Gravity

 I learned that Einstein's equations are a sum of edge lengths times deficit angles.

-I learned that curvature is a gap in your triangles, the same gap you'd see if you tried to flatten a globe.
-That frame dragging is a broken symmetry.
-That the Einstein-Hilbert action is to spacetime what ear clipping is to a polygon: a way to reduce something continuous to something discrete.
+I learned that curvature is a gap in your triangles, the same gap you'd see if you tried to flatten a globe, that frame dragging is a broken symmetry, and that the Einstein-Hilbert action is to spacetime what ear clipping is to a polygon: a way to reduce something continuous to something discrete.

 Claude brought the physics.
 I brought twenty years of knowing what a good API looks like.
 Together we built something I couldn't have built alone, and probably couldn't have built with any team, in any amount of time, before this year.